UPS Healthcare speeds an NGO's healing COVID-19 supplies to South Africans

-An African NGO (non-governmental organization) associated with the Africa Centers for Disease Control purchased the commodities through an online medical supply platform that connects lower-income countries to suppliers.
+An African NGO (non-governmental organisation) associated with the Africa Centres for Disease Control purchased the commodities through an online medical supply platform that connects lower-income countries to suppliers.
 The group then reached out to UPS Healthcare and its global team of over 5,500 healthcare professionals who could support with the delivery of humanitarian shipments.

-"Everybody was scrambling at that time to buy PPE," says Larson.
-"Thanks to 15 years of work in humanitarian logistics, we had an experienced and global UPS team to plan and manage all aspects of the shipments.
-Also, the experience UPS gained in 2020 exporting PPE out of China for FEMA established know-how and relationships to make sure aid products could leave that country and arrive in South Africa with minimal delays and red tape."
+"Everybody was scrambling at that time to buy personal protective equipment (PPE)," says Larson.
+"Thanks to 15 years of work in humanitarian logistics, we had an experienced and global UPS team that could plan and manage all aspects of the shipments.
+Also, the experience UPS gained in 2020 exporting personal protective equipment (PPE) out of China for FEMA established know-how and relationships to make sure aid products could leave that country and arrive in South Africa with minimal delays and red tape."

-Thanks to 15 years of work in humanitarian logistics, we had an experienced and global UPS team to plan and manage all aspects of the shipments.
+Thanks to 15 years of work in humanitarian logistics, we had an experienced and global UPS team that could plan and manage all aspects of the shipments.

 The shipment of COVID-19 tests required an unbroken cold chain at temperatures as low as -70 degrees Celsius.
 UPS meticulously coordinated the processes of obtaining an export permit, storing dry ice, and scheduling the airlift.

-Advanced shipping technology allowed minute-by-minute monitoring of refrigerated trucks from factories to airports, then on flights from China to Singapore, where packages were re-iced.
-Flights continued to Johannesburg, with another icing there to insure the integrity of sensitive contents prior to delivery.
+Advanced shipping technology allowed minute-by-minute monitoring of refrigerated trucks from factories to airports, then on flights from China to Singapore, where parcels were re-iced.
+Flights continued to Johannesburg, with another icing there to ensure the integrity of sensitive contents prior to delivery.

-On the PPE side, transportation logistics were "pretty straightforward," Larson says.
+On the personal protective equipment (PPE) side, transportation logistics were "pretty straightforward," Larson says.
 "Thanks to the experience of our UPS partners in China in obtaining the necessary export permits for COVID-19 commodities, we were able to avoid lengthy delays."

-China had recently tightened its export regimes to prevent any sub-standard PPE from leaving the country.
-Because a third-party NGO made the purchase, UPS had to coordinate among that agent and Chinese manufacturers on shipping requirements – the nature of cargo, certifications of analysis and conformity, a commercial invoice, and information on packing/shipping details.
+China had recently tightened its export regimes to prevent any sub-standard personal protective equipment (PPE) from leaving the country.
+Because a third-party NGO made the purchase, UPS had to coordinate with both that agent and the Chinese manufacturers regarding shipping requirements – the nature of the cargo, certifications of analysis and conformity, a commercial invoice, and information on packing/shipping details.

-"When UPS works directly with a manufacturer, this information is easily available, part of everyday business," Larson says.
-"We understood that an NGO would be new to the process, so our UPS partners in China worked directly with the manufacturer to handle critical shipping issues and move things quickly along."
+"When UPS works directly with a manufacturer, this information is easily available, as part of everyday business," Larson says.
+‘We understood that an NGO would be new to the process, so our UPS partners in China worked directly with the manufacturer to handle critical shipping issues and move things quickly along.’

 On the South African side, UPS applied its distinctive knowledge of that nation's customs and regulations to smooth the entry of supplies.
 "Our UPS partners in South Africa are experienced in clearing duty-free shipments of donated goods," Larson says.
 "They worked directly with the consignee to smoothly complete the shipping process."

-Organizations that don't ship routinely may not be aware of complicated regulations or tax-and-revenue issues at customs.
-These can prevent even well-meant humanitarian aid from coming into a nation.
+Organisations that do not ship routinely may not be aware of the complicated regulations or tax-and-revenue issues at customs.
+These can prevent even well-intentioned humanitarian aid from coming into a nation.

 "When that happens," Larson says, "delays and storage fees can really mount up ... and put time-sensitive shipments at risk."

-Larson adds, "The thing you never want is for humanitarian goods to reach the country where they're needed and not be able to clear customs.
-In most cases, UPS moves shipments from the site of origin once all destinations are formalized and products registered.
-It's a lot better to hold things at the point of origin until you are prepared at the destination, avoiding potential spoilage or delay."
+Larson adds, "The thing you never want is for humanitarian goods to reach the country where they are needed and not be able to clear customs.
+In most cases, UPS moves shipments from the site of origin once all destinations are formalised and products registered.
+It is a lot better to hold things at the point of origin until you are prepared at the destination, avoiding potential spoilage or delay."

 "The need for this work just grows and grows," Larson says, "and so does our responsibility."

 "We can rapidly ramp up our scale and deliver humanitarian supplies anywhere," Larson says.
 "Handling complex, ultra-cold shipments for South Africa convincingly demonstrates the effectiveness of our cold chain packaging solutions.
-Clearly, we're able and ready to deliver super-cold, time-sensitive COVID-19 vaccines to low- and middle-income countries anywhere in the world."
+We are clearly able and ready to deliver super-cold, time-sensitive COVID-19 vaccines to low- and middle-income countries anywhere in the world."